AkramsBookshelf/GCT-Unity/UnityEssentials/ProBuilder.md

 ## 🎯CHALLENGE: Add Gate Finial (Step 7)

-Using the methods above, add decorative finials to the gate rails This adds visual interest and makes the gate look more detailed.
+Using the methods above, add decorative finials to the gate rails.
+This adds visual interest and makes the gate look more detailed.
 Keep proportions consistent with the rest of the gate.